 How to Apply

 Dominican Academy attracts some of the brightest and most talented young women in the tri-state area.
 As a result, admission to D.A. is very competitive.
-The Admissions Committee strongly considers candidates who typically score in the top twenty percent on the Test for Admission into Catholic High Schools (T.A.C.H.S.), have above average grades, and wish to strive for academic excellence in a Catholic, Dominican, college-preparatory environment.
+The Admissions Committee strongly considers candidates who typically score in the top fifteen percent (85% or higher LPR in all sections) on the TACHS, HSPT, or CHSEE Exams, have above average grades (solid B/B+ average and above), and wish to strive for academic excellence in a Catholic, Dominican, college-preparatory environment.

 Dominican Academy does accept limited numbers of qualified transfer students into the Sophomore and Junior years.
 Preference is given to students who have taken Latin.
 Senior transfers are rarely considered, except in the case of a student moving to New York from outside the area.

 A typical transfer student will have excellent grades and show tremendous commitment to academic and co-curricular programs.
 If a student has not successfully completed credit at her previous school, she is not likely to succeed at Dominican Academy because of our rigorous academic program.
 There is no entrance exam for transfer students.
 Scholarships or financial aid are not available for transfer students.

 A student with suitable grades and her parent(s) will be invited to Dominican Academy for a personal interview.
 Accepted students must request the final transcript be sent from her previous school.

 Please contact Ms. Madeleine Metzler, Director of Admissions, at 212-744-0195, ext.
 131, or firstname.lastname@example.org regarding transferring to Dominican Academy.